-Experience from WaCCliM Pilots shows that investing in increased energy efficiency in existing urban water services can reduce electricity-related emissions by up to 30 percent, with relatively simple measures.
+Water and wastewater utilities following the WaCCliM Roadmap are becoming sector leaders, and are seizing the opportunity to become more efficient and effective in an uncertain future.
+Experiences from WaCCliM Pilots show that investing in increased energy efficiency in existing urban water services can reduce electricity-related emissions by up to 30 percent, with relatively simple measures.
 It also offers financial savings leading to short pay-back times on the investment, and a stronger financial situation in the long term.

-WaCCliM’s ECAM tool – the first of its kind to allow for a holistic approach of the urban water cycle to drive GHG emission reduction in utilities.
-ECAM provides decision support to drinking water and wastewater utilities’ operators on which improvements can have the biggest impact across the urban water cycle, while pro-actively preparing them for future reporting needs on climate mitigation.
+ECAM – the first of its kind to allow for a holistic approach of the urban water cycle to drive greenhouse gas emissions reduction in utilities.
+ECAM provides decision support to water and wastewater utilities’ operators on which improvements can have the biggest impact across the urban water cycle, while pro-actively preparing them for future reporting needs on climate mitigation.

-A standardized GHG emissions accounting of the urban water cycle can help policymakers and other decision makers develop effective policies and strategies for reducing GHG emissions holistically.
+A standardized greenhouse gas emissions accounting of the urban water cycle can help policymakers and other decision makers develop effective policies and strategies for reducing greenhouse gas emissions holistically.